Here’s a guide to what the super guarantee charge is and when employers will have to pay it.

 - Legal action to recover outstanding super debts.

-You can use the ATO’s super guarantee charge statement and calculator tool to work out the charge and you can also find the SGC statement for employers.
+You can use the ATO’s super guarantee charge statement and calculator tool to work out the charge and you can also find the SGC statement for employers on the ATO website.

 If you’re comparing Superannuation funds, the comparison table below displays some of the products currently available on Canstar’s database for Australians aged 30-39 with a balance of up to $55,000, sorted by Star Rating (highest to lowest), followed by company name (alphabetical).
 Use Canstar’s superannuation comparison selector to view a wider range of super funds.